 Rosemary tends to grow a lot slower or even stop entirely in the winter.
 Especially in areas that experience frost, but will it come back?
-I have been growing rosemary for a long time, so I can confidently tell you whether or not rosemary grows back and I have written this article to answer that question.
+I have been growing rosemary for a long time, so I can confidently tell you whether or not it will and I have written this article to answer that question.

-As a general rule rosemary will begin to grow again in the spring once the temperature starts to increase.
+As a general rule, rosemary will begin to grow again in the spring once the temperature starts to increase.
 Rosemary is a perennial herb, which means it can live for multiple years.
-The plant itself is even frost-resistant, making it able to survive the winter in most parts of the world.
+The plant itself can even tolerate some frost, making it able to survive the winter in most parts of the world.

 Even though rosemary usually survives the winter and resumes growing in the spring, there is no guarantee.
 There are a couple of things you should know about to be sure if your rosemary will come back, which I cover in this article.
 There are also some very simple but effective things you can do to increase the chance your rosemary will come back.

 Does Rosemary Come Back Every Year?
 Explained

 Whether or not rosemary will grow again every year depends on where you live, but in the vast majority of the world, it can survive for many years.
 Even though the plant usually stops growing in the winter, and perhaps even loses some leaves, it will almost always start growing again after the winter.

 Rosemary is an evergreen plant, so it doesn’t lose all of its leaves in the winter unless something is wrong with the plant.
 It might lose some stems and leaves, but for the most part, the plant should look the same all year.
 It often stops growing in the winter but should resume in the spring.

 So rosemary technically doesn’t come back every year, but that is only because it never goes away.

 Rosemary is a perennial herb which means it can survive and grow for multiple years (more about that on this link).
 The rosemary plant itself is frost resistant and can survive cold winters in most parts of the world.